TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Allocating a New Region

 There are two instructions that can be used to allocate a new region of memory: `HEAP_ALC` and `HEAP_TRY`.
-Both allocate an exact number of bytes given in the second operand as either a value in a register, a literal value, or a value in memory given by a label or pointer.
+Both allocate an exact number of bytes given in the second operand as either a value in a register, a literal value, or a value in memory.
 After allocating, the instructions store the memory address of the first byte in the newly allocated block in a register given as the first operand.
 If an error occurs while allocating memory (for example if there is not enough free memory remaining), `HEAP_ALC` will throw an error, stopping execution of the program immediately, whereas `HEAP_TRY` will set the value of the destination register to `-1` (`0xFFFFFFFFFFFFFFFF`) and execution will continue.

 For example, assuming memory is 8192 bytes in size: